raymondlouie/MPF-BML/README.md

 where the inputs are as described in "Intermediate step: helper variables" above, with the exception of

 `J_init` - A flattened fields/couplings vector which initalizes the BML algorithm.

-`options_BML` - an options struct which controls the RPROP algorithm.
+`options_BML` - An (optional) options struct which controls the RPROP algorithm.
 More details can be found in "Troubleshooting" below.

 ## Details of the MSA